travelgateX/documentation-site/content/travelgatex/reference/objects/Exchange.md

   "operator": "type",
   "typename": "Exchange"
 }
-Informs about the currency of origin, and the rate applied over result returned by the supplier.
+Provides information about the currency of original, and its rate applied over the results returned by the Supplier.
-## GraphQL Schema definition
+## GraphQL schema definition

 {{% graphql-schema-type %}}